marcelkalveram/awesome-product-engineer/README.md

 ## Videos

-Talks and interviews exploring the mindset behind great product engineering.
+Talks and interviews exploring the mindset behind great Product Engineering.

 - ["How to work better with Product, as an Engineer" with Ebi Atawodi](https://youtu.be/f4AGAeVe2Jw?feature=shared) - On how to get product and engineering to operate as one team.
-- ["Why become a product engineer?" on Y Combinator Root Access](https://youtu.be/pQ9gtaGd-Os?feature=shared) - Two YC founders on what it means to be a product engineer.
+- ["Why become a Product Engineer?" on Y Combinator Root Access](https://youtu.be/pQ9gtaGd-Os?feature=shared) - Two YC founders on what it means to be a Product Engineer.
+- ["Decoding Product Engineering" by ePilot Tech](https://www.youtube.com/watch?v=LVOkpCPCTgs) - A discussion on the mindset shift from traditional Software Engineers to modern Product Engineers

 ## Newsletters